kaaproject/kaa/doc/Tutorials/device-integration/hardware-guides/esp32-ota-updates/index.md

 ### New firmware definition provisioning

-Now we want to provision a new firmware and define the relation between the initial firmware and this one.
+Now we want to provision a new firmware and define the relationship between the initial firmware and this one.

-Again, go to Kaa UI -> **Device Management** -> **Software OTA** and add new software definition pressing **Add software version**.
+Again, go to Kaa UI -> **Device Management** -> **Software OTA** and add a new software definition pressing **Add software version**.

 This time set `1.0.1` for **Semantic software version** and `Second firmware` for the **Upgradable from**, choose `1.0.0` for **Upgradable from**.
 Paste the earlier copied link to firmware binary in the **Download link** field.
-Update the link schema from **HTTPS** to **HTTP**, otherwise ESP won't be able to download the firmware over the HTTPS protocol.
+Update the link schema from **HTTPS** to **HTTP**, otherwise, ESP won't be able to download the firmware over the HTTPS protocol.
 Also, remove extra params from the URL so that it looks like the below:

 ```text